rid-principles/bDudekCybersecurity.github.io/README.md

 I had good success with the read command today because of the way I was able to implement the read command to ask the user for input.

+Nov 11th

+I commented out the second part of the loop which contains the diff command to work on the making the grep command work with the fake emails and the employeeList file.
+(45 min)

+I had trouble using a command checker or something that can evaluate what the result of the grep command is and how I can use that information to add a file containing an SSN to my flaggedList array.

+I might try use an if statement to check whether or not the grep command found the SSN of any employee in any file.

 Outline for final project:

 run grep